-We're passionate about bras, we love our lingerie and we want you to feel the same way, if you're worried about the fit, the size or your bras are not comfortable, follow our easy to use trouble shooting guide below.
+We're passionate about bras, we love our lingerie and we want you to feel the same way, if you're worried about the fit, the size, or your bras are just not comfortable, follow our easy to use trouble shooting guide below.

-If you would like to speak to us just call on the number above or email email@example.com - we know all about our bras, some of us wear them!
+Sometimes it is easy to speak to someone and if you would like extra help or advice about our lingerie, just call us on +44 (0)1455 208855 or email firstname.lastname@example.org - we know all about our bras, some of us wear them!

 Is the back band too small?

-Lift up your arms and look straight at yourself, is the breast tissue spilling over the band under your arms?
+Look straight at yourself in a mirror and lift up your arms, is the breast tissue spilling over the band under your arms?

 By going up a back size you will feel more comfortable i.e. from 34" to 36".